MRtrix3/mrtrix3/docs/reference/commands/mrthreshold.rst

 - The -percentile, -top and -bottom options enable more fine-grained control over how the threshold value is determined.

 The -mask option only influences those image values that contribute toward the determination of the threshold value; once the threshold is determined, it is applied to the entire image, irrespective of use of the -mask option.
+If you wish for the voxels outside of the specified mask to additionally be excluded from the output mask, this can be achieved by multiplying this mask by the output of the mrthreshold command using mrcalc.

 If no output image path is specified, the command will instead write to standard output the determined threshold value.